 What Does A Shark Poop Look Like?

-Shark poop is mostly liquid, but there can also be some solid waste.
-When you see a shark excrete waste, it looks like a dramatic cloud of color in the water.
-This type of bacteria usually appears as yellow or green plumes.
+Shark poop is mostly liquid but can include solid waste.
+When a shark excretes, it appears as a dramatic cloud of color in the water, typically yellow or green.

 How Do Sharks Poop?